jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

 The comparison table includes columns for 13 symbologies.
 This might seem unfair because those 13 are an arbitrarily chosen subset of the fifty or so barcode symbologies that have some common use case today.
 My time and the available space on the conference slide deck were the reasons for this limitation.
 (A snide aside: If all Readme files were up-to-date with the package functionality, adding columns for additional symbologies would have been a lot easier!)
 Hopefully, my choice presents a useful balance by including the union set of common and frequently supported symbologies.

 A further complication was that some symbologies are subsets of other symbologies and, in some cases, I disagree with the way symbology support is described in the package documentation or readme file.
-For example, many packages advertise support for ISSN.
-I do not include [ISSN](https://github.com/bwipp/postscriptbarcode/wiki/ISSN) because it is simply an EAN-13 barcode with the first three digits equal to "977".
-Similarly, the JAN (Japanese Article Number) symbology is sometimes listed separately but is actually identical to EAN.
+For example, many packages advertise support for [ISSN](https://github.com/bwipp/postscriptbarcode/wiki/ISSN).
+I do not include ISSN because it is simply an EAN-13 barcode with the first three digits equal to "977".
+Similarly, the JAN (Japanese Article Number) symbology is sometimes listed separately but is actually identical to [EAN](https://github.com/bwipp/postscriptbarcode/wiki/EAN-13).

-Note that I omit the short versions of UPC and EAN, for example UPC-E and EAN-5, purely for space reasons.
+Note that I omit the short versions of UPC and EAN, for example [UPC-E](https://github.com/bwipp/postscriptbarcode/wiki/UPC-E) and [EAN-5](https://github.com/bwipp/postscriptbarcode/wiki/EAN-5), purely for space reasons.
 Most packages that support the long version also support the common short versions.

 ### Project Activity and Popularity

 Most barcode symbologies have been set in stone for decades.
 In theory, software for generating them could be truly complete, with zero remaining feature requests or bug fixes.
 However, even if bug-free software existed, some maintenance would be necessary because the Python language has evolved over the years, and so has the ecosystem of available tools for writing image file formats which many barcode generating tools utilize.

 The usual tradeoff between project completeness and project activity applies: The more comprehensive the functionality and the higher the quality, the lower the project activity needs to be for a package to likely be a good choice for many users.
-I tried to find a reasonable balance, but my judgement is subjective.
+I tried to find a reasonable balance, but my judgment is subjective.
 Sadly, the majority of packages I reviewed meet neither the threshold for completeness nor activity.

 To judge the level of project activity I relied mainly on the date of the most recent project release.
-In addition, I looked at the number of Github stars, where available, as an indicator for how much secondary activity to expect.
-Only [qrcode](https://pypi.org/project/qrcode) benefited from this factor, but not enough to compensate for its lack of support for the Micro QR symbology in the head-to-head comparison with <a href="https://pypi.org/project/segno">segno</a>.
+In addition, I looked at the number of Github stars, where available, as an indicator of how much secondary activity to expect.
+Only [qrcode](https://pypi.org/project/qrcode) benefited from this factor, but not enough to compensate for its lack of support for the Micro QR symbology in the head-to-head comparison with [segno](https://pypi.org/project/segno).

 ### Python 3 support